aman2467/esp8266-controller/README.md

 Details of hardwares are available below.
 This project helped me to switch on/off all of my old electrical appliances without having to buy alexa enabled new ones in just INR 150/-.

+To control the device, simply say to alexa: Alexa, turn on Lamp or Alexa, turn off Lamp.
+Here, "Lamp" is the name assigned to the module/switch.
+You can change this in the code as you wish.
+Check the "device_name" variable.

 2. esp-boot-controller:
 ----------------------
 This program implements logic to power-on and power-off a desktop CPU motherboard.